-- Is appropriate in nature and scale to the organisation's OH&S risks; - Includes a commitment to preventing injury and ill-health with continual improvement in OH&S management and OH&S performance. - Includes a commitment to comply with applicable legislative requirements. - Provides a framework for setting and reviewing OH&S objectives and targets. - Is documented, implemented and maintained. - Is communicated to all persons within the organisation, as applicable. - Is available to interested parties and; - Is reviewed periodically to ensure that it remains relevant and appropriate to the organisation.
+- Is appropriate in nature and scale to the organisation's OH&S risks; - Includes a commitment to preventing injury and ill-health with continual improvement in OH&S management and OH&S performance. - Includes a commitment to comply with applicable legislative requirements. - Provides a framework for setting and reviewing OH&S objectives and targets. - Is documented, implemented and maintained. - Is communicated to all persons within the organisation, as applicable and is available to interested parties and; - Is reviewed periodically to ensure that it remains relevant and appropriate to the organisation.

-Our Target for 2024 is to reduce the Total Accident Frequency Rate (TAFR) by at least 50% against 2023 statistics.
-(This KPI will be measured at a contract level with at least a 50% reduction on 2023 levels or maintenance of a zero score being the target)
+Our Target for 2025 is to reduce the Total Accident Frequency Rate (TAFR) by at least 25% compared to 2024 statistics.
+(This KPI will be measured at a contract level, with at least a 25% reduction from 2024 levels or maintenance of a zero score being the target.)